petrassurna/DotNetSiteSearch/SiteSearch.USiteSearch/README.md

 ### Installation steps

-We will install USiteSearch on an Umbraco 10 (or 11) website to show how it works.
+We will install USiteSearch on an Umbraco 11 website to show how it works.

 1. Clone this basic [Umbraco 11 website](https://github.com/petrassurna/umbraco11samplesite.git).
 The website comes with an embedded database so it should run without further modifications.
 The back office login for the website is: